how to wash microfibre glasses cloth

 Cloth Size and Contamination Control

 Oversized cloths provide more usable surface area, making it easier to fold to a clean section during use.
-This reduces repeated wiping and supports better contamination control.
+This reduces repeated wiping, helps minimise finger contact and oil transfer, and supports better contamination control.

 Choosing a Washable, Long-Lasting Microfibre Cloth

-Construction quality determines how well a cloth performs after repeated washing.
-Fibre density, edge finishing, and overall format all influence longevity.
+Construction quality influences how well a cloth performs after repeated washing.
+Fibre density, edge finishing and usable surface area all affect how reliably it can be kept in service.

-For everyday use on glasses, lenses, and screens, you can explore our oversized optical-grade microfibre cloths here .
+For everyday use on glasses, camera lenses and screens, you can explore our oversized optical-grade microfibre cloths here .

 3-Cloth Bundle – Premium Oversized Microfibre Cleaning Cloth Set (43×30cm)